 How to Get a Head Start on College Before You Even Apply

 Whether you’re targeting IITs through JEE, medical colleges through NEET, or planning to apply abroad, the playbook is similar.
-Start early, be strategic, and don’t leave anything to last-minute scrambling.
-Here’s exactly how to get ahead.
+Start in Class 10 or 11, be strategic about entrance exams and extracurriculars, and don’t leave anything to last-minute scrambling.
+Here’s exactly how.

 Build Your Timeline from Class 11 to Admission Day